xinxinxiangrong-family/xinxinxiangrong-family.github.io/content/posts/grandpa-stories-01/index.en.markdown

 School".
 I didn't get my elementary school diploma, since after only one year,
-I switched to "Jianguo Middle School" (now Lai \* Zheng Street No.8 Middle School[^8]) to study junior middle school, with the qualification of having
+I switched to "Jianguo Middle School" (now Dongsheng Street No.8 Middle School[^8]) to study junior middle school, with the qualification of having
 "academic ability equivalent to an elementary school graduate".